jjimenezs19/Beta-Proyect/README.md

 # Beta-Proyect
-After the fist pull, always run npm install and bower install to pull all dependencies.
+After the first pull, always run npm install and bower install to pull all dependencies.

 Run gulp serve to preview and watch for changes(RECOMENDED).